 GUITAR & BASS GUITAR

-Shane Aaserud, electric bass - WB
+Shane Aaserud, bass guitar - WB

-Daniel Antonelli, guitar - WB
+Daniel Antonelli, guitar, ukulele - WB

 Return to top